macimax/WIKI_STEPMANIA/ssc.md

 ## \#PREVIEWVID

 Sets the path to the Preview Video.
+This is usually used in 'pump' based themes where there is a spot in the music select that plays the video.
 (Based on the current Song's directory.)

 ## \#JACKET